icosane/Alyssum/readme.md

 After installation, go to the app settings, copy the API key, and paste it into the extension settings.
 > **Note:** The API key only needs to be set once.

 > ⚠️ **Important:** If using uBlock Origin, make sure to **disable the `Block Outsider Intrusion into LAN` filter**.
-Otherwise, Alyssum will not be able to communicate with the local server.
+Otherwise, extension will not be able to communicate with the local server.
 ---

 ## Registry entries (Windows)